This chapter tells you how to configure connection settings.

 Other protocols (for example,

-transport instead of IPv4) are available for use in mixed networking
+instead of IPv4) are available for use in mixed networking environments.

-See Configure for IPv6 networks, and the Helix Versioning Engine Administrator Guide: Fundamentals, for details.
+See Connecting over IPv6 networks, and the Perforce Server Administrator's Guide: Fundamentals, for details.

 Using the Windows registry or OS X system settings

 On Windows and OS X machines, you can store connection settings in the registry (or system settings) by using the p4 set command.
 For example:

 There are two ways you can configure Perforce settings in the registry:

 p4 set -s